 Rade worked in a TV production company when we met.
 He likes to cook and write.
-Being fed up with his job the need to have our family business was growing strong so we decided to join forces when our daughter was born.
-His job now is to let me focus on design and studio work.
+He felt the urge for a change in his career.
+The need to have our family business was growing strong, so we decided to join forces when our daughter was born.
+His task now is to let me focus on design and studio work.

-In the summer of 2016, we were lucky enough to find a perfect space in a downtown Skadarlija district in the historical part of Belgrade for our first shop and studio.
+In the summer of 2016, we were lucky enough to find a perfect space in a downtown Skadarlija district in Belgrade's old part for our first shop and studio.
 Our families helped us, Rade pushed me over the edge, and new era started on September 1, 2016.

 In October 2017, Re:Art changes its name to Boya Porcelain.
-I needed a new name that will reflect better what I do, my personal approach.
+We needed a new name that will reflect better what I do, my personal approach.
 Boya is the nickname my grandma Bosa used for me and she was the one who introduced me into the small home rituals that involve porcelain.
 You'll find the collection named after her in the Shop section.

 How do I work?